ARTICLES | BUSINESS STRATEGY

 Your brand as an entity, and the process of branding as an activity, entail much more than simply representing your company, and the sooner your know and understand this the better.

-Even though you may got yourself a great new logo and picked some cool typefaces and nifty colours, your business or product is not branded.
+Even though you may got yourself a great new logo and picked some cool typefaces and nifty colors, your business or product is not branded.
 And any specialist who tells you otherwise is blowing smoke.

 Sorry not sorry.

-These things in isolation—your logo, colours, and fonts—are not your brand—they may represent your brand but in isolation, they are not your brand because they are elements of your corporate identity, which, in and of itself is part of your branding.
+These things in isolation—your logo, colors, and fonts—are not your brand—they may represent your brand but in isolation, they are not your brand because they are elements of your corporate identity, which, in and of itself is part of your branding.

 As much as you might like these things to be your brand, they are not enough to help you, your product, or your business stand out and they are not enough to represent or project all the feelings, emotions, experiences, and illustrations that your brand embodies.

 Don't misunderstand me.

 I once believed that branding was all about logo recognition.